liqd/adhocracy.buildout/README.md

 Make sure `adhocracy.buildout` and `src/adhocracy` are both checked out in geo branch.

-After running the buildout, you now have to initialize the local postgres database cluster with PostGIS, as described in `src/adhocracy/docs/initialize-postgis.rst'.
+The buildout initializes the local postgres database cluster with PostGIS, as described in`src/adhocracy/docs/initialize-postgis.rst'.

 In case you want to prefill the `region` table with Openstreetmap data, follow the docs in `src/adhocracy/docs/imposm-setup.txt`.